dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ## Create a DataTemplateSelector

 A `DataTemplateSelector` can be used to choose a `DataTemplate` at runtime based on the value of a data-bound property.
 This enables multiple data templates to be applied to the same type of object, to choose their appearance at runtime.
-A data template selector enables scenarios such as a `CollectionView` or `CarouselView` binding to a collection of objects where the appearance of each object can be chosen at runtime by the data template selector returning a specific `DataTemplate`.
+A data template selector enables scenarios such as a `CollectionView` or <xref:Microsoft.Maui.Controls.CarouselView> binding to a collection of objects where the appearance of each object can be chosen at runtime by the data template selector returning a specific `DataTemplate`.

 A data template selector is implemented by creating a class that inherits from `DataTemplateSelector`.
 The `OnSelectTemplate` method should then be overridden to return a specific `DataTemplate`: